carlos-rodrigo/matching-app/README.md

 2020/11/09 11:40:04 FormattedAddress can't be obtained "Not found address for location" 2020/11/09 11:40:14 Participants loaded....
 ```
-And to test it we can just to made this call that contains the content of `project.json` file
+And to test it we can just make this call that contains the content of `project.json` file

 ```
 curl --location --request GET 'http://localhost:8080/matching/' \